 8. Food with Fibers

-9. Healthy Snacks
+9. Healthy Snacks for Exercise?

 10. Limit Alcohol, Cigarettes and Junk Food

-Also try not to starve yourself as this is not healthy.
+You need good food for exercise so don't starve yourself as this is not healthy.
 Your body needs all the energies to fuel your fitness program.

 Everyone is different and knows their own strengths and weaknesses.
-So as you move on with your fitness program, you will realize that some of the before and after exercise eating guidelines given above, may or may not work for you.
+As you move on with your fitness program, you will realize that some of the before and after exercise food will either works or doesn't for you.
 Listen to your body, use your own judgment and adjust them accordingly.

 Good luck and stay fit.